annette-alca/mars-rover-toy/README.md

 ### Welcome to the interactive simulation of a toy robot, the Mars Rover
-### This is an exercise in Object-Oriented Programming
+### This is an exercise in Object-Oriented Programming based on [this test]('https://joneaves.wordpress.com/2014/07/21/toy-robot-coding-test/').

 This repo has been updated to extend its functionality and log robot controller errors.
 The original repo had one `Robot class` which was handling several complex behaviours.
 These have now been split into new classes, more in line with the Single Responsibility Principle of classes.